tuxthepenguin84/osai/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of this project is to build a curated list of awesome open source AI projects. <br />
+The goal of this project is to build a curated list of awesome open source AI projects.
+Lists are sorted below by Stars.<br />
 <br />
 · Partially inspired by [jhuangtw/xg2xg](https://github.com/jhuangtw/xg2xg).